Skip to main contentSkip to data table

 • Report cards use effectiveExitScore, not raw liquidityScore

-• effectiveExitScore uses a best-path model:
+• effectiveExitScore uses the Redemption Backstop v4 capacity-aware best-path model:

 • If only DEX liquidity exists, effectiveExitScore = liquidityScore